 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

-Students enjoy the chance to explore both big, cosmopolitan European cities and smaller, traditional towns on the same program.
+On the Germany, Austria & Switzerland Adventure trip, students enjoy the chance to explore both big, cosmopolitan European cities and smaller, traditional towns on the same program.

 What is included?